• Skip to primary navigation

 One Pan Chicken & Veggies

-January 2, 2021 by Kathryn Alexander Leave a Comment
+January 2, 2021 by Kathryn Alexander

-This 1 pan chicken and vegetable dish is simplicity in a delicious meal.
+This one pan chicken and vegetable dish is simplicity in a delicious meal.
 It requires a few minutes of prep, but cooks in one easy step.
 I love starting with a first course, which in this case is salad.
 You can serve the salad immediately if you have guests who are ready to eat, or save it for mealtime.

 Salad